TEnders64/OnlinePython_Lectures/Fundamentals/lecture1.md

 - Track access?
 - Yellow Belts
 - Slack Communication
+  - Slack Team: *Coding Dojo Online*

 ####What You're Going To Get
-- Weekly Mentor Session ~ 20 mins
+- *Weekly Mentor Sessions Have a New Look ~ Moving to Slack*
-  - If you don't have burning questions, still keep your meeting.
+  - More Responsive Help from your classmates and thosewho are ahead, plus Instructor & TAs
+  - Could come in the form of a Text response, Hangout, or Screenhero
+  - There are 3 *MUSTS* we ask you provide before reaching out for help...
+    1. Put your code in a GitHub *repository*, *gist* or Slack *snippet*
+    2. Articulate what *you think* the problem is
+    3. List what you’ve already tried to solve the problem

+- *Code Reviews*
-- Weekly Code Review
+  - Keep Submitting Your Code to the Learning Platform
-  - If you have a specific assignment you want reviewed, mention it to your mentor.
+  - Key Assignments will be code reviewed
-- Daily Algorithms
+- *Algorithms*
-  - We'll be using a hosted GitHub repo to pull our challenges from.
-We'll post solutions the morning after.
+  - The Algorithms Slack Channel is where all things Algorithms will take place.
+With the algorithm book in hand, you will self-pace but have a place to discuss them with other students and instructors/TAs.
-- 8 weeks of Python instruction
+- *8 weeks of Python instruction*
-  - 2x Lectures and 2x Office Hours a week
+  - 4 sessions a week
-    - Prompt us for topics/demos to discuss in office hours
+    - Prompt us for topics/demos to discuss in more depth
-  - M/W Lecture 4pm T/Th Office Hours 3pm
+  - Tuesday/Thursday 4pm Pacific Wednesday/Friday 2pm Pacific
+  - We commence *October 28th*

 ####Expectations For You
 - 20 hours a week